inspec/inspec/docs-chef-io/content/inspec/cli.md

 * `--winrm-transport=WINRM_TRANSPORT`
     Specify which transport to use, defaults to negotiate (WinRM).
 * `--winrm-shell-type=WINRM_SHELL_TYPE`
-    Specify which shell type to use (powershell, elevated, or cmd), which defaults to powershell (WinRM).
+    Specify which shell type to use (PowerShell, elevated, or cmd), which defaults to PowerShell (WinRM).

 ## env